 Evening is the best family time, isn’t it?
 Relax and enjoy well-deserved family time!
 But what about settling down the kids before bed.. tricky?
 We’ve picked 20 bedtime games for kids from our PlayMama App you can play with your babies, toddlers and young children that still allow you quality bonding time whilst soothing calming them down before bed!

-Main rule: activities should be repetitive and involve medium concentration.
+Main guidance: activities should be repetitive and involve medium concentration.

 1. Arranging the toys aka Tiding up the room